 No longer is service.

-Three SF.260M's have been refurbished and are now operated by the RTAF Flying Association under civilian registrations, HS-AFD, HS-AFE and HS-AFF.
+Three SF.260M's have been refurbished and have been operated by the RTAF Flying Association for a few years, HS-AFD, HS-AFE and HS-AFF.
+No longer in service.

 Republic of Tunisia Air Force